Omaha Spinal Cord Injury Lawyer

 Treatment for a spinal cord injury is lifelong and expensive.
 If another person may have caused your accident, that person should be held responsible to pay some of the costs.

-After a spinal cord injury, call Bottlinger Law L.L.C. at (402) 505-8234.
+After a spinal cord injury in Omaha, call Bottlinger Law L.L.C. at (402) 505-8234.
 We’ll come to you if you need us to, and we’ll discuss your accident and legal options.
 If there’s compensation available, we’ll help you get it.
 Your consultation is free, and if we take your case, you don’t owe us anything until we get you fair compensation.

 - Injuries of the Spinal Cord and Vertebrae - Merck Manual